pavalso/ISO2-2021-A03-Testing-P3/README.md

 - Andres Castellanos Cantos
 - Pablo Valverde Soriano

+This proyect has been elaborated working from @pavalso computers, so all commits come from it, but both members colaborated

 ## Project:

 ``P3`` is the maven project with the source code of the problem.